trethore/Weave/docs/animations-effects.md

 # Effects, Animations & Easings

+When to use what
+- Use effects for draw-time visual passes (e.g., shadows, outlines, scissoring) that wrap a component’s renderer.
+- Use property animations when you want time-based changes to component properties (opacity, scale, position, color) triggered by code.
+- Use style transitions to animate between style states (hover, focus, active) where the stylesheet drives the visual change.

 Effects
 - Add with `component.addEffect(Effects.shadow(...))`, `Effects.outline(...)`, `Effects.scissor()`, or `Effects.gradientOutline(...)`.
 - Effects can run code before/after a component draws; implement `Effect` to build your own.